gbganalyst/Project-with-Rwanda-Revenue-Authority/README.md

 ----
 Objectives of my internship at the Rwanda Revenue Authority, Planning and Research unit are as follows:

-* Data wrangling / data cleaning of tax payers’ data
+• Cleaned tax payers’ data for data analysis
-* Automation of key statistical reports required by internal and external users
+• Automated key statistical reports required by internal and external users
-* Improvement of methods for data analysis
+• Built and managed tax revenue data portal for planning and research unit
-* Training of staff on new programs used in Data Analytics
+• Improved the methods of data analysis in RRA
-* Preparation of RRA revenue statistics for publications
+• Trained staff on new programs used in Data Analytics
-* Managing and responding to various requests of data (internal and external)
+• Prepared RRA revenue statistics for publications